Agoric/documentation/main/zoe/api/zoe.md

 something (auctions, swaps, etc.), so it's helpful for the creator to have an invitation to escrow and sell goods.
 Remember that Zoe invitations are represented as a `payment`.

-**tyg todo: In the example call below, should the first argument to startInstance be better named "installation" or "installationHandle" i.e. should you call it with the object or a reference, or does it make a difference?**

 ```js
 const issuerKeywordRecord = {
   'Asset': moolaIssuer,